It took me a while to figure out how to make a spider web obstacle course for my kids.

 The spider web looks awesome at night with these solar dragon fly lights though them too!

-Building a spider web obstacle course may take a little more effort than most of the activities on this blog but it was well worth it and we are using it in more ways than one!
+Building a spider web obstacle course may take a little more effort but it was well worth it!